395t/review-assignments/_summaries/kang2019decoupling_1.md

 #### Experimental Setup

- Places-LT ,ResNet-152 as the backbone network and pretrain it on the full ImageNet- 2012 dataset, following Liu et al. (2019).
+ On Places-LT dataset, ResNet-152 as the backbone network and pretrained on the full ImageNet-2012 dataset.

- ImageNet-LT on ResNet- {10,50,101,152} and ResNeXt-{50,101,152}(32x4d) but mainly use ResNeXt-50 for analysis
+ On ImageNet-LT , ResNet - 10,50,101,152 and ResNeXt- 50,101,152 (32x4d) but mainly used the ResNeXt-50 for analysis

- iNaturalist ResNet-{50,101,152}
+ iNaturalist used ResNet 50,101,152 as backbone network

-SGD optimizer with momentum 0.9, batch size 512 cosine learning rate schedule from 0.2 - 0 on  224 × 224 image resolution.
+SGD optimizer with momentum 0.9, batch size 512 with a cosine learning rate schedule from 0.2 - 0 on  224 × 224 image resolution.

 First representation learning stage, the backbone network is usually trained for 90 epochs.
 In the second stage, i.e., for retraining a classifier (cRT), we restart the learning rate and train it for 10 epochs while keeping the backbone network fixed.

 ![Sampling-1](kang2019decoupling_1a.png)

-Comparison among different sampling methods
+Comparison among different sampling methods combined with different classification models

 ![Sampling-2](kang2019decoupling_1b.png)

-ResNeXt-50 as backbone was fine-tuned with smaller (0.1×) learning rate on the last block and only retraining the linear classifier
+Retraining result comparing linear classifier C with using a  ResNeXt-50 as backbone B and a retrained last block LB done using smaller (0.1×) learning rate on the last block.

 ![Sampling-3](kang2019decoupling_1c.png)